M-Naghizadeh/advancedbioinformatics/advancedbioinformatics-matlab/index.md

 2. Data Formats and Databases

 **Mathworks' bioinformatics toolbox documentation:** [**Mass Spectrometry and Bioanalytics**](https://www.mathworks.com/help/bioinfo/mass-spectrometry-and-bioanalytics.html)

-    Mathwork's bioinformatics toolbox documentations completely describes the steps needed to perform the abovementioned analysis.
-The feature examples provided with each analysis is very helpful in detailed learning of the process.
+    The bioinformatics toolkit documentation from Mathwork thoroughly explains the methods required to execute the aforementioned analysis.
+Each study includes feature examples that are quite helpful in acquiring a thorough knowledge of the process.

 ## Online Resources: